Can Police Track You Through Your Cellphone Without A Warrant?

 At their trial, the icing on the prosecution's case was the cellphone location information recorded by Carpenter's wireless provider for each of the calls he placed or received on the dates of the robberies.

 This was seven years ago, and several smartphone generations ago, too.
 The information used at Carpenter's trial was not exactly precise.
 It did not record where he was when he texted, or where he was when his phone was not in use.
-But when he made or received calls, the cellphone towers nearby recorded his general location, with an accuracy range of about a half mile to two miles.
+But when he made or received calls, the cellphone towers nearby recorded his general location, with an accuracy range of about a half mile to 2 miles.
 And those calls matched up rather nicely with the vicinity of the robberies.

 While there was also eyewitness and video evidence against Carpenter, the painfully irrefutable evidence was the cell-site location information, according to Carpenter's trial lawyer, Harold Gurewitz.